baberarjumand/Simcity-Wealth-Exclusive-Casino/README.md

-To view/edit .package files, install the included Oppie Package Viewer.
+To view/edit .package files, install the included SimCityPak.

 You can find more information about .package files here: https://file.org/extension/package